Mark 7.24-30,

 Even if Jesus considered her, and her fellow Syrian Greeks, to be dogs: He’s Lord of all, and that includes dogs.
 If he’s only there to minister to Jews, she’ll happily take whatever he has left over.

-Some Christians speculate the reason Jesus challenged Justa with his “dogs” crack, was because she may have had a hangup with authority or racism, and this was meant to snap her out of it.
-They imagine Justa had refused to help her Jewish neighbors, and now the shoe was on the foot, and Jesus was pointing this out.
+Many Christians speculate the reason Jesus challenged Justa with his “dogs” crack, is because she may have had a hangup with authority or racism, and this was meant to snap her out of it.
+They imagine Justa had refused to help her Jewish neighbors, and now the shoe was on the other foot, and Jesus was pointing this out.
 Or she came to Jesus with the attitude, “If he picks on me for being gentile,

 But in real life (unlike the movies) you don’t cure racism with irony.
 You don’t cure pride by humiliating people.
 Sympathy cures people of pride and racism.
 Kindness smacks ’em square in the conscience.